aflores4838/engr3/README.md

 &nbsp;
 ## Arm Project
-This project was probably at first very difficult because I had so many idea on how the design will look like and wasn't sure which one would be the best one to get it done and work proficently.
-They were many obstacles me and my partner faced like the best measurements we needed and how we could make our design as simple as possible to work the same as an over complicated design that will do the samething at the same accurate rate.
-We also faced some coding errors and we weren't sure what to do but then we did some research and put pieces together and it worked for the most part.
-But then we ran with some other issues and it stopped working.
-Its suppossed to first turn the body 360 to where you would like then when we click the button it turns into servo 2 and press down on the key.
+This project was challenging at first because I had many ideas about the design and wasn't sure which one would be the best to gadget and work efficiently.
+My partner and I faced several obstacles, such as determining the best measurements and simplifying our design while maintaining functionality.
+We also encountered coding errors that required research and troubleshooting.
+Our project was supposed to resemble sort of like a claw machine because you know when you tap the button it switched so the arm can go down.
+That was where I got my inspiration from because sense I was little I've always wanted to created something simmilar to it and so I combined a typewriter with a claw machine to make this.
+The typewriter change everything in a positive way from making jobs in officed easier to making it less labor for people.
+Initially, the project worked well, but we encountered more issues that caused it to stop working.
+The arm was supposed to rotate 360 degrees to the person desired position and then press down on a key when a button was clicked.

 ![image](https://github.com/aflores4838/engr3/assets/143545493/8fccb4fd-14b1-4e37-9497-4beb6f695f27)
 ![image](https://github.com/aflores4838/engr3/assets/143545493/d98c2053-9da3-4a09-a95c-f562d7ac5c73)